pablocael/pynear/README.md

 pip install pynear
 ```

 Requires Python 3.8+ and NumPy ≥ 1.21.2.
-Pre-built wheels are available for Linux, macOS (x86-64 and Apple Silicon), and Windows.
+Pre-built wheels are available for
+Linux, macOS (x86-64 and Apple Silicon), and Windows — no compiler needed.

 ---